altinal/sphere-tracer/README.md

 ## Tests
 In addition to the normal sphere trace application, it's also possible to evaluate the sphere tracer on provided test scenes.
-For that, add all your test cases inside the test_scenes directory and add reference solutions inside reference/
+For that, add all your test cases inside the `test_scenes/` directory and add reference solutions inside `reference/`

 To run all tests: